-Major factors affecting oil prices are a) political stability of producing countries, b) world environmental issues, c) industrialized countries' conservation practices, d) weather-related demand for petroleum products, e) production restrictions by OPEC countries, f) economic changes in consumer nations, g) stability in the labor force, and h) new producing fields.
+Major factors affecting oil prices are a) political stability of producing countries, b) world environmental issues, c) industrialized countries' conservation practices, d) weather-related demand for petroleum products, e) production curtailment by producing countries, f) economic changes in consumer nations, g) stability in the labor force, and h) new producing fields.
 If crude oil supply and demand for petroleum products are well balanced and refiners have sufficient downstream capacity to process difficult crudes, the price of crude oil will seek a stable market condition.

-The oil price started the recent slide in the second half of 2014 as oil inventory built up.
+The most recent oil price slide started in the second half of 2014 as oil inventory built up.
 The buildup was caused by high production from oil shale plays; an increase from old fields using enhanced techniques; increased production in other producing countries; the slow recovery pace of the U.S. economy; and the recession of the Chinese economy.
-It appears that oil prices have bottomed out; the lowest point occurred on January 20, 2016 at \$27.49 per barrel and prices are recovering.
-The following events will help increase the price of oil.
+It appears that oil prices have bottomed out.
+The lowest point occurred on January 20, 2016 at \$27.49 per barrel, and prices are recovering.
+The WTI oil price on March 3, 2017 was \$52.68 per barrel.
+The following events should help increase the price of oil.
 Saudi Arabia production goals seem to change course.
-The Saudi's are not calling for production cuts yet, but have set an agreement with Russia (Saudi Arabia and Russia are the top two oil producers in the world) and Latin America OPEC producers to freeze production at the January level, as reported by Reuters.
-U.S. production has been slowly declining, especially in the shale plays as drilling slowed down.
-Canada, North Sea, and Brazil companies have been cutting their E&P budgets as profits drop due to low oil prices.
+The Saudi's are now calling for production cuts, have an agreement with OPEC producers to reduce total oil production by 1.2 million barrels per day from January 1, 2017.
+Russia (one of the top three oil producers in the world) seems to sympathize with the production freeze at the January level.
+U.S. production has been slowly declining, especially in the shale plays as drilling slowed down; this might change as oil go over \$50 per barrel for extended period.
 Moreover, other conditions could affect the market and push the price down.
-Iran, after years of nuclear -related sanctions, and Iraq, after years of internal wars, have the opportunity to produce the most they have in years, which will allow the oil sector to benefit the overall economies of both countries.
-Uncertainty in the Asian economy could prolong the high oil inventory as well, because of less demand within countries feeling an economic slowdown.
+Venezuela, after years of political unrest, and Iraq, after years of internal wars, have the opportunity to produce the most they have in years, which will allow the oil sector to benefit the overall economies of both countries.
+Uncertainty in the Asian oil demand could prolong the high oil inventory, because of economic slowdown or energy policy change to renewable energy (solar panel).
 The oil price recovery will be slow as long as world oil inventory is high and demand does not increase.